noahbenson/Neurotica/README.md

 This library is currently undergoing many rapid changes; please be patient and expect the contents to change over the next couple of months.

+The notebook Tutorial.nb, included in the root directory of this repository, is the best place to start learning the library.
+It includes many examples and documents all currently supported public functions.

 ## License #####################################################################

 This README file is part of the Neurotica library.